-Family Support & Prevention Services gives support and guidance to families and their young children.
-The continuum of home visiting services recognizes the critical importance of the early years of a child’s life, as they set the foundation for future success.
+Child & Family Development services gives support and guidance to families and their young children.
+This program focuses on the critical early years of a child’s life, birth to age 5, to support strong foundations for future success.
 Our trained staff educates parents so they can build that strong foundation for their family’s growth.
 All programs are offered free of charge in English and Spanish to families in the Greater Norwalk area and are on a voluntary basis.
 Services are primarily home-based and include the following:

 Nurturing Families Network

 The Nurturing Families Network provides screening and assessment, group support and intensive home visiting for new parents who are overwhelmed by the demands of parenthood.
 The program focuses on nurturing parenting, child development, and health and community resources through three main programs:

 - Nurturing Home Visiting provides trained home visitors to help first-time families in Norwalk by offering regular home visits for up to five years, education on parenting and child development, and access to important community resources.

 - Nurturing Connections offers phone support, parenting education and referrals to services for new, first-time families.
 Service is provided by trained volunteers.

 - Nurturing Groups are regularly held prenatal and parenting groups in both English and Spanish for families with a child between birth and five years .
 Childcare is offered as part of the curriculum.

 In addition to the traditional home visiting services, Family & Children's Agency offers a fatherhood component to expecting fathers and first-time fathers.
 The fatherhood home visitor works to increase the participation of fathers in the lives of their child, increase the fathers’ knowledge about their child’s developmental needs, and promote bonding and attachment between fathers and their child (ren).